ethereum/annotated-spec/altair/beacon-chain.md

 ### Aside: validator duties, rewards and penalties

 One of the main conceptual reworks of Altair is redesigning how validators are rewarded and penalized to make these incentives more systematic and easy to reason about.
-Validators are rewarded for fulfilling **duties** - tasks that they are assigned as part of the job of being a validators.
-These duties come in two types: (i) **attestation duties**, duties to make an attestation in every epoch that gets included quickly and attests to the correct chain, and (ii) **non-attestation duties**, tasks that are not connected to attesting and that any individual validator gets assigned to more rarely.
+Validators are rewarded for fulfilling **duties** - tasks that they are assigned as part of the job of being a validator.
+These duties come in two types:

+* **Attestation duties**: duties to make an attestation in every epoch that gets included quickly and attests to the correct chain
+* **Non-attestation duties**: tasks that are not connected to attesting and that any individual validator gets assigned to more rarely.

 In Altair, the complete list of duties is:

 * **`TIMELY_HEAD`**: submit an attestation that correctly identifies the head of the chain, and gets included on chain in the next slot
-* **`TIMELY_TARGET`**: submit an attestation that correctly identifies the Casper FFG target, and gets included within `sqrt(EPOCH_LENGTH)` slots
+* **`TIMELY_TARGET`**: submit an attestation that correctly identifies the Casper FFG target, and gets included within `EPOCH_LENGTH` slots
-* **`TIMELY_SOURCE`**: submit an attestation that correctly identifies the Casper FFG source, and gets included within `EPOCH_LENGTH` slots
+* **`TIMELY_SOURCE`**: submit an attestation that correctly identifies the Casper FFG source, and gets included within `sqrt(EPOCH_LENGTH)` slots
 * **Sync committee participation**: if you are part of a sync committee, submit the sync committee signature
 * **Proposing**: propose a block if you are assigned to do so

 The total theoretical long-run average reward per epoch that a validator can get is determined by the [`get_base_reward`](#get_base_reward) function.
 Note that this is the maximum long-run average, _not_ the maximum reward in any given epoch.
-In particular, rewards for submitting sync committee signatures and for proposing are typically much larger than the `get_base_reward`, but any given validator is only assigned these tasks infrequently, and so the average per-epoch reward going to a validator who fulfills these tasks is only a fraction of the base reward.
+In particular, rewards for submitting sync committee signatures and for proposing are typically much larger than the base reward, but any given validator only gets those rewards during the very infrequent epochs during which they are assigned to those tasks.

 The base reward is split up into pieces where each piece is allocated to one of these duties: